Institutional Biosafety Committee (IBC) Meeting

 Amendments, MTAs, and New Registrations must be submitted by the first business day of the month to be considered by IBC and they must be submitted via the IBC iMedRIS module.
 (For more information click here).
 Submission and prior approval of IBC protocols does not mean future approval, and to please allow ample time for an appropriate risk assessment to be performed by the committee.

-To protect the security of the meeting, please contact firstname.lastname@example.org for a Zoom link.
+To protect the security of the meeting, please contact email@example.com for a Zoom link.
+This meeting is open to the general public.